caetano-dev/Cave/README.md

 To-do:

-- Allow user to edit the file and save to the server it with CTRL+S.
+- Allow user to save the file to the server with CTRL+S.
 - Fix the last test function for the database.